RaphaelTarita/msw-server/CONTRIBUTING.md

 ## 3. Becoming a contributor

-Currently, the project is openly accessible but has only one contributuor with full editing access to the repository.
+Currently, the project is openly accessible but has only one contributor with full editing access to the repository.
 If you would like to get involved in the project, contact me via E-Mail (raphael.tarita@gmail.com) or via Discord (Raph0007#3276).
 I'd be happy to welcome people from the community in the development team!